karan-pers/realtime-audio-acs/readme.md

 - A [phone number](https://learn.microsoft.com/en-us/azure/communication-services/quickstarts/telephony/get-phone-number) in your Azure Communication Services resource that can get inbound calls.
 NB: phone numbers are not available in free subscriptions.
 - [Python](https://www.python.org/downloads/) 3.9 or above.
 - An Azure OpenAI Resource and Deployed Model.
 See [instructions](https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/create-resource?pivots=web-portal).
+- An Azure AI Search Deployment with Vector embedding Model.
+See [instructions](ai_search\README.md).
 - Install `uv`, see [the uv docs](https://docs.astral.sh/uv/getting-started/installation/).

 ## To run the app